SciMed/style-guide/README.md

     end
     ```

-* Beware of the behavior of the `update_attribute` method.
+* In Rails 3 and below, beware of the behavior of the `update_attribute` method.
 It doesn't
   run the model validations (unlike `update_attributes`) and could easily corrupt the model state.

 ## Migrations